IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/testing-collections-before-launch.md

-# Testing Collections/Environments Before Making them Active
+# Testing Collections/Environments Before Making Them Active

 Add the tester or user as a collaborator to the collection and leave the status in draft.
 The user will be able to test as they need and once completed testing, the owner can remove them as a collaborator when they change status to live.